Frequently Asked Questions – CNC Intelligence

 CNC Intelligence is a licensed private investigation firm that provides tracing, cyber-forensics, and investigative services involving digital assets.
 Services requiring PI licensing are performed strictly under applicable state authorizations.
 We deliver forensic blockchain analysis, financial tracing, and actionable intelligence for law enforcement, lawyers, businesses, and individuals impacted by cybercrime.

 No. CNC Intelligence is neither a law firm nor a recovery company.
 We are a licensed investigation firm.
 Services requiring PI authorization are conducted strictly within applicable legal boundaries.
 Our broader team includes cyber-forensics analysts and blockchain tracing experts.
-Our role is to uncover the path of stolen or lost digital assets and provide professional reports that legal teams and law enforcement can use to pursue recovery through official channels.
+Our role is to uncover the path of stolen or lost digital assets and provide professional reports that legal teams and law enforcement can use to support legal process and potential asset return through official channels.

-We operate globally with investigators licensed in the United States, Israel, and the United Kingdom.
+We operate globally with investigators in the United States, Israel, and Europe.
 We serve clients worldwide, both remotely and through our offices.

 Licensing & Legal